codethecodeman/CannoliKit/docs/docs/getting-started/dependency-injection.md

         var discordClientLogger = serviceProvider.GetRequiredService<ILogger<DiscordSocketClient>>();

         // You might want to direct Discord socket client logging to your logger.
-        // Here, I am using an extension method from the Demo project. discordClient.Log += m => discordClientLogger.HandleLogMessage(m);
+        // Here, we are using an extension method from the Demo project. discordClient.Log += m => discordClientLogger.HandleLogMessage(m);

         // Time to connect your bot!
 You will need to pass your token into the client.
-        // Here, I am using a helper from the Demo project to get the token. await discordClient.LoginAsync(TokenType.Bot, ConfigurationHelper.GetDiscordToken());
+        // Here, we are using a helper from the Demo project to get the token. await discordClient.LoginAsync(TokenType.Bot, ConfigurationHelper.GetDiscordToken());
         await discordClient.StartAsync();